mfernandasvieira/ProphAnTool/README.md

 It automates the process, allowing users to swiftly extract insights from their genomic data.
 This tool integrates various publicly available tools into a unified pipeline, streamlining the analysis process and providing all results in one consolidated output.

+## Prerequisites

+Before running the tool, you must obtain results from [PHASTEST](https://phastest.ca/databases).
+Follow the instructions provided on the PhasTest webtool or use the Dockerized version to generate the required files.
+Once you have the results, create a folder named `phastest_results` in the project directory and place the PHASTEST output files inside this folder.

 ## Installation

 To install ProphAnTool, follow these steps: